21 Brilliant Swag Bag Ideas that Get Attendees Spread Your Brand

-Swag bags are little gift bags or assortments of items that complement an event or conference for attendees.
+Swag bags are little gift bags or assortments of items that complement an event or conference for attendees, you might know them as goodie bags, giveaway bags, and so on.
 These items are often times a strategy to delight attendees from the outset of the event and serve to put smiles on their faces.
 You’ll find swag and gift bags at functions like conferences, meetings, seminars, panel discussions, conventions, expos, and more.

 Swag Bag Ideas with Conversions in Mind